2014 Elantra Limited Finance Options:

 Or 0% Low APR up to 60 Months

-The 2014 Hyundai Elantra now stands as one of the finest choices for a compact car, eclipsing even more well-known choices from Honda and Toyota.
+The 2015 Hyundai Elantra now stands as one of the finest choices for a compact car, eclipsing even more well-known choices from Honda and Toyota.
 Exclusive design is obviously among the Elantra's main draws.
 Although demonstrably a subjective opinion, the Elantra's smooth bodywork helps it stand out in the most popular small sedan segment.
 Beneath the Elantra's sheet metal is a 1.8-liter engine providing you with good performance in addition to frugal fuel economy.
 Inside, the Elantra features a exciting design concept and rich-looking materials.
 There is plenty of headroom for passengers, and although the Elantra's sleek design does cut into rear seat headroom only a little, the trunk is one of many roomiest you'll find in this school.
 In regular Hyundai fashion, the Elantra is also designed with a lot of standard features, plus some sudden alternatives including heated front and rear seats and keyless ignition/entry.
 Just as the Elantra, however, the small-sedan segment is not what it used to be.
-It's now brimming with excellent options, like the 2014 Chevrolet Cruze, 2014 Ford Focus and 2014 Mazda 3.
-The Honda Civic, Nissan Sentra and Toyota Corolla may also be still worth a look.
-Comparison shopping is vital.
-But overall we feel the 2014 Hyundai Elantra is a great choice in this group.
+Overall we feel the 2015 Hyundai Elantra is a great choice in this group.

 Interior Design and Unique Functions